uidaholib/get-git/3workflow.md

 ## git clone

 To copy a repository from GitHub, use `git clone`.
-Go to your GitHub repository, click the green “Clone or download” button, and copy the URL.
+Go to your GitHub repository, click the green "Clone or download" button, and copy the URL.
 In your terminal, navigate to your desired location, then:

 `git clone https://github.com/uidaholib/gitworkshop.git`